ecriplus/pix/api/src/prescription/API.md

-This doc has been generated on 4/23/2025, 11:18:17 AM with `scripts/generate-api-documentation.js`.
+This doc has been generated on 4/23/2025, 5:31:41 PM with `scripts/generate-api-documentation.js`.
 See package.json.

 ---
 ## Modules